 SAN FRANCISCO, Oct.
-19, 2021 (GLOBE NEWSWIRE) -- The Federal Home Loan Bank of San Francisco (FHLBank San Francisco) awarded $1.5 million in grants to 60 nonprofits through its 2021 AHEAD Program.
-The grants, delivered through FHLBank San Francisco member financial institutions in Arizona, California, and Nevada, are aimed at advancing innovative economic and community development initiatives that bring greater opportunity to underserved populations.
+19, 2021 (GLOBE NEWSWIRE) -- The Federal Home Loan Bank of San Francisco (FHLBank San Francisco) awarded $1 million in grants to 40 California nonprofits through its 2021 AHEAD Program.
+The grants, delivered through local FHLBank San Francisco member financial institutions, are aimed at advancing innovative economic and community development initiatives that bring greater opportunity to underserved populations.

-This year, 309 applications were considered for a total of $1.5 million in AHEAD funding, and grants of $25,000 each were delivered to 60 winning applicants through 47 participating local lender members.
+This year, 269 applications from California nonprofits were considered, and grants of $25,000 each were delivered to 40 winning applicants through 32 participating local lender members.

 “From creating jobs to workforce training, from supporting small businesses to providing resources for underserved populations, this year’s grantees exemplify the intent of the AHEAD Program,” said Marietta Núñez, senior vice president and community investment officer at FHLBank San Francisco.
 “The awardees represent innovative, targeted initiatives that will create economic opportunity by expanding proven development models or piloting new interventions.”

 Sampling of 2021 AHEAD Program $25,000 Grant Winners:

 North Coast Opportunities (Sponsored by Community First Credit Union), which helps provide various support services to strengthen low-income individuals and families in north central California.
 The Building Homes, Building Lives in Lake County project provides construction and soft job skills training as well as a living wage, safety gear and tools to those in the rapid rehousing program, all of whom are formerly or at risk of being homeless.